dodorare/crossbow/docs/main-hello-world.md

 crossbundle run apple
 ```

-If you want to build the application for android as AAB - add `--aab` flag.
+If you want to build the application for android as native AAB - add `--aab` flag or add `--apk` to build native APK.

 When the application deploys on your device, you can attach a logger.